Frank Heinemann

-Frank 'Funny' Heinemann (born 8 January 1965) is a German football coach, he is the currently assistant manager Bundesliga of VfL Bochum and a retired player.
+Frank 'Funny' Heinemann (born 8 January 1965) is a German football coach and former player who is assistant manager of Bundesliga club VfL Bochum.

 Coaching career

 From 1996 until 2009, Heinemann was the assistant manager of VfL Bochum.
-He was appointed as the caretaker manager of Bochum's Bundesliga team on 21 September 2009 until a new manager was appointed on 27 October.
+He was appointed caretaker manager of Bochum's Bundesliga team on 21 September 2009 until a new manager was appointed on 27 October.
 Between 1 March 2010 and 14 March 2011, Heinemann was youth coordinator of VfL Bochum.

-On 16 March 2019 he briefly took over KFC Uerdingen as caretaker manager.
+On 16 March 2019, he briefly took over KFC Uerdingen as caretaker manager.